chef-boneyard/push-jobs-cookbook/README.md

 # Verify Push Jobs Client Connection

-If the push-jboss client has been successfully installed on a node, the client should be able to successfully respond to a `knife job` directed to the node.
+If the push client has been successfully installed on a node, the client should be able to successfully respond to a `knife job` directed to the node.
 If the node is not responding correctly, please consult the logs `/var/log/push-jobs-client/current` (for Debian and Rhel families) and